-This book shows what the observer can enjoy in the telescope, not what an amateur astronomer involved in astrophotography - or even astronomers from the Hubble several nights of work.
+This book shows what the observer can enjoy in the telescope, not what an amateur astronomer involved in astrophotography - or even astronomers from the Hubble Space Telescope, the European Southern Observatory, etc. - bring together after several nights of work.

-Space Telescope, the European Southern Observatory, etc. - bring together after thorough sky knowledge of the two authors.
+There is something else this book shows: the persistent work, competence and thorough sky knowledge of the two authors.
 Astrophotos "degraded" to the visual view and drawings capturing the view suggest a huge amount of work.
 Anyone who wants to see the Universe with their own eyes in detail will start with the Messier catalog and visit the same celestial objects themselves, as the authors did.